 Church of our Saviour

 Church of our Saviour is a mission of the Episcopal Church located on Mission Farm in Killington, VT.
-All are welcome to join us every Sunday morning at 11:00am (EDT) for a Celebration of Ministry with The Rt.
+All are welcome to join us this Sunday morning at 11:00am (EDT) for a Celebration of Ministry with The Rt.
 Rev. Dr. Shannon MacVean-Brown Follow the Zoom link below.

 Order of Service; - Morning Prayer - November 22, 2020

 ZOOM LINK HERE.
 Morning Prayer and Church of Our Saviour,